O2br/RIntegrationPack/scripts/README.md

 <img src="https://github.com/MicroStrategy/RIntegrationPack/blob/master/assets/RShelf_SentimentAnalysis.png" width="250">

 Sentiment analysis aims to measure the attitude of a writer’s words within a given text.
 It is an application of text mining and is used to extract sentiment from social media sources such as survey results, Twitter tweets, and Facebook comments.
-This analytic uses R’s tidytext package to analyze text for sentiment by associating each word with classifications from two lexicons and returns the sentiment analyses as 14 different results, each can be represented by a MicroStrategy metric.
-In addition to these results which are returned “in-band” to MicroStrategy metrics in a report, dashboard or document, this analytic optionally can persist output “out-of-band” to the file system, including a result table as a comma-separated-value file, a word cloud and a sentiment score histogram.
+This metric uses R’s tidytext package to analyze text for sentiment by associating each word with classifications from two lexicons and returns the sentiment analyses as 14 different results, each can be represented by a MicroStrategy metric.
+In addition to these results which are returned “in-band” to MicroStrategy metrics in a report, dashboard or document, this metric optionally can persist output “out-of-band” to the file system, including a result table as a comma-separated-value file, a word cloud and a sentiment score histogram.

 | Output | MicroStrategy Metric Expression |
 | :----- | :------------------------------ |